 Brin rolled his eyes.
 “Anyway, I heard my mother talking about a lost patrol.
 But she wasn’t talking about losing one to Bonecrushers or something.
 She was talking about our patrols getting lost.
 While on duty here sand-side.
 They’ve been losing their way.”

-“That makes even less sense,” I said, walking down the slope and into the desert.
+“How?”
+I said, walking down the slope and into the desert.
 “A kid eight Summers old can pick out a guide star and find his way north at night.
 We’ve done it a bunch of times.
 And our patrol chiefs are experienced soldiers.”
 I pulled my head wrap from the small satchel on my hip and covered my head and face to protect from blowing sand just like my mom taught me.
-I’d helped her treat many keepsmen with sand burns before and it was beyond disgusting.
+I’d helped her treat keepsmen with sand burns before and it was beyond disgusting.
 Just another reason I would never be a doctor like her.

 “Exactly right,” said Brin, joining me on the hot sand as he and Truly also covered all exposed skin.
 “Something doesn’t add up.
 I want to check it out for myself.”

 “Wait a minute,” said Truly.
 “Full patrols have been getting lost over here, and you want to go ‘check it out’?
 What’s to stop us from getting just as lost as they were?”

 Brin pursed his lips, brow wrinkled.
 “They never got horribly lost.
 Just turned around, it seems.
 They always made it back to the keep eventually.
 But this is a real mystery.
 No one has a clue what’s been going on.
 This is our chance to do something big, like we’re really on Venture!”